pro-manchester Fintech Lunch 2019

 Susan’s fintech clients include businesses which provide rules-based expert systems, open API payment solutions, encryption services and regulatory and compliance services.
 Some of her most interesting matters have been at the intersection between data protection and open banking

 Susan joined Clarke Willmott in 2013 after thirteen years as a partner at Cobbetts LLP/DWF LLP.
-Susan is ranked in Chambers Band 2 Intellectual Property (Manchester and surrounds).
+Susan is ranked as a Leading Individual in Legal 500 for Technology Media and Telecoms.
+The Clarke Willmott North West team is ranked in Band 1 for IP and Band 2 for IT and Telecoms.
 Susan is the firm’s Nominated Individual for the British Franchise Association (BFA).
 Susan is a member of Licensing Executives Society and on the North-West Committee.

 Anthony is chief executive and co-founder of OpenMoney, passionate about making financial advice accessible and affordable to everyone.